 Previous outfall screening/sampling conducted under the 2013 MS4 Permit may be used to satisfy the dry weather outfall/screening requirements of the 2016 MS4 Permit only if the previous screening and sampling was substantially equivalent to that required by the 2016 MS4 Permit, including the list of analytes outlined in Section 2.3.4.7.b.iii.4 of the 2016 permit.

 6.2.2 Field Equipment

 Table 6-1 lists field equipment commonly used for dry weather outfall screening and sampling.
+Some may be duplicative (see below).

 Table 6-1.
 Field Equipment - Dry Weather Outfall Screening and Sampling